Neemias Queta: National team career

 Queta represented Portugal at the 2017 FIBA U18 European Championship Division B in Estonia, where he averaged 10.2 points, 8.6 rebounds, and 1.2 blocks per game.
 He competed at the 2018 FIBA U20 European Championship Division B in Bulgaria, averaging 14.1 points, 10.3 rebounds and 2.9 blocks per game.
 At the 2019 FIBA U20 European Championship Division B in Portugal, Queta led the host nation to a gold medal.
-He averaged 14.3 points, 11 rebounds, and two blocks per game, earning all-tournament team honors.
+He averaged 14.3 points, 11 rebounds and two blocks per game, earning all-tournament team honors.
 In the semifinals, he suffered a left knee injury that sidelined him from the final.

+Queta was chosen as the 2022 Personality of the Year for the Portuguese Basketball Federation, and for this reason his name was nominated by the FPB for the 26th Sports Gala, of the Portuguese Sports Confederation.

+Queta led Portugal at EuroBasket 2025.
+On 27 August, Queta had a double-double of 23 points, 18 rebounds, 4 blocks, 2 steals and a efficiency rating of 39, leading Portugal to a 62–50 win over Czechia.
+He was the first player to register at least 20 points and 15 rebounds in their EuroBasket debut since FIBA began tracking rebounding numbers.
+It was also Portugal's first EuroBasket win in 18 years.
+He led his team to the round of 16, where they were eliminated by Germany.